Hamine History, Family Crest & Coats of Arms

 Early History of the Hamine family

 This web page shows only a small excerpt of our Hamine research.
-Another 185 words (13 lines of text) covering the years 1677, 1700, 1566, 1630, 1623, 1602, 1653 and 1945 are included under the topic Early Hamine History in all our PDF Extended History products and printed products wherever possible.
+Another 185 words (13 lines of text) covering the years 1677, 1700, 1566, 1630, 1623, 1602, 1653, 1945, 1695 and 1684 are included under the topic Early Hamine History in all our PDF Extended History products and printed products wherever possible.

 Hamine Spelling Variations

 Standards against which to judge the accuracy of spellings and translations did not yet exist in the Middle Ages.
 Spelling variations in names dating from that era, are thus, an extremely common occurrence.
 Hamine has been recorded as Hemming, Heming, Hemming, Hemmings, Hemyng and others.

 Early Notables of the Hamine family (pre 1700)

 Notable amongst the Clan from early times was John Heminges (sometimes spelled Heming or Heminge) (1566-1630), an actor in the King's Men, the playing company for which William Shakespeare wrote.
 He was also co-editor of the First Folio, the collected plays of Shakespeare, published in 1623 and financial manager for the King's Men.
 A memorial statue of him can be found in London.

 Another 79 words (6 lines of text) are included under the topic Early Hamine Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hamine family

 The New World was far from the oppressive regime of the old country.
 It was a place where there was more land than people and political and religious freedom were far easier to come by.
 Many Scots even got the chance to fight for their freedom in the American War of Independence.
 In recent years, interest in this heritage has been generated by Clan societies and regular highland games in North America.
 An examination of early immigration and passenger lists has revealed many people bearing the Hamine name: Samuel Hemming settled in New England in 1698; Thomas Heming settled in Virginia in 1654; Joe Heming settled in Virginia in 1635.